nikezono/LineairDB/docs/README.md

 The correctness of transaction processing in LineairDB is proved based on the multi-version serializability theory.
 See the research paper [at this link](https://arxiv.org/abs/1904.08119).

+## Index Decomposition
+TODO
+NWR ensures strict serializability for point operations.
+However we must ensure serializability for predicate (range) queries.
+Phantom anomaly is....
+To deal with the phantom anomaly, LineairDB decompose point/range indices...
+...
+all the key sets of reads (scan) and writes (insert/delete) that occurred in an epoch are recorded in the shared data structure.
+If a transaction detects a conflict, it is immediately aborted.

 # Example

 The following is a simple example code of how to use LineairDB.